MuhammadQasimTanveer/AdvancedComProgramming/README.md

 # Advanced Computer Project

 This repository contains different Java projects demonstrating core programming concepts.
-Each project demonstrates and implements practical use of Java concepts such as arrays, loops, conditionals, and input validation and many more.
+Each project demonstrates and implements practical use of Java concepts such as arrays, loops, conditionals, and input validation and and other Java features..

 ## Assignment1_Project
 - **Project Name:** StdGradeManagementSystem